dylan12manley/futuro-mag/3-06-20_Schedule.md

 3:00 - 4:00: attempt to integrate redux in practice project

 4:00 - 5:00: attempt to integrate redux in futuro mag project

+5:00 - 6:30: create new project, copy some code from original, in attempt to have less clutter